photo by Anete Lusina for Pexels

 Self educating is helpful, so reading articles like one, as well as self help books, is a good start.

-Psychodynamic therapy which helps you see how your past affects your present day actions can be helpful.
-Cognitive behavioural therapy (CBT) is also recommended for passive aggressive behaviour as it helps you recognise how your thoughts, which aren’t even always true, are dictating your actions.
+Psychodynamic therapy helps you see how your past affects your present day actions.
+Cognitive behavioural therapy (CBT) is also recommended for passive aggressive behaviour.
+It helps you recognise how your thoughts, which aren’t even always true, are dictating your actions.

 Andrea M. Darcy is a mental health and wellbeing expert and personal development teacher with training in person-centred counselling and coaching.
 She is also a popular psychology writer who loves to make psychological concepts easy to understand.
 Follow her on Instagram for useful life tips @am_darcy